-The font size for the body of the thesis/project/dissertation must be no smaller than 12-point; the font of table and figure titles, their captions and legends, and all notes should be no smaller than 8-point.
+The font size for the body of the thesis/project/dissertation must be no smaller than 12point and should remain the same font type throughout the entire document; the font of table and figure titles, their captions and legends, and all notes should be no smaller than 8-point.
 Font must be legible.
 Select a clear, basic font (example: Arial, Times New Roman).
 Script fonts are not acceptable.
+Font must be black, except for hyperlinks.